martinlingstuyl/blog-wiki/Formatting-text-in-instructions.md

 ### File names

 Title-style capitalization.
 It's OK to use internal capital letters in file names for readability.
-Use code (monospace) formatting for file names in procedures if you're directing the customer to select, type, or otherwise interact with the name.
+Use code (monospace) formatting for file names in procedures if you're directing the reader to select, type, or otherwise interact with the name.

 If describing existing file names, use the same capitalization as the actual file name.